Dr Maria Nugent

 'The Queen Gave Us The Land': Aboriginal people's histories and memories of Queen Victoria (DP110100230)

 Queen Victoria is a potent figure in Aboriginal people's histories and memories.
 This project examines Aboriginal people's interactions with and interpretations of her as a means by which to chart their changing understandings about such matters as sovereignty and the authority and morality of the British Crown.
 By examining both interactions (i.e. petitioning) and interpretations (i.e. narratives), a key aim is to explore and theorise the relationship between historical experience and historical remembrance.
-This is one of a series of case studies within my larger "Remembering Dispossession" project.
+An edited collection Mistress of Everything: Queen Victoria in Indigenous Worlds (Manchester University Press) was published in 2016 and co-edited with Professor Sarah Carter, University of Alberta.

 Exploring the Middle Ground: New Histories of Cross-Cultural Encounters in Australian Maritime and Land Exploration (DP110100931)

-This is a collaborative research project with Dr Shino Konishi (ANU) and Dr Tiffany Shellam (Deakin University).
+This is a collaborative research project with Dr Shino Konishi (UWA) and Dr Tiffany Shellam (Deakin University).

 Engaging Objects: Indigenous communities, museum collections and the representation of Indigenous histories (LP110100623)